Jarred-Sumner/atbuild/README.md

 AtBuild has two rules:

-(1): Any line that starts with `@` will be evaluated at buildtime instead of runtime.
++g: Any line that starts with `@` will be evaluated at buildtime instead of runtime.

-(2): Any line containing @{codeInHere} will be evaluated at buildtime instead of runtime.
++: Any line containing @{codeInHere} will be evaluated at buildtime instead of runtime.

 You write your JavaScript in `.@js` files, and by default, all the code in the file will be evaluated at runtime.